 Yet when you use the calculator it can diversify into a variety of different ways to make money online that are not connected to the Affiliate Shortcut process.

-These include: graphic design, web design, working on Fiverr and becoming a Facebook influencer.
+These include graphic design, web design, working on Fiverr, and becoming a social media influencer.

-This is helpful I guess, but it also distracts away from the main focus of the Affiliate Shortcut process.
+This is helpful, I guess, but it also distracts you away from the main focus of the Affiliate Shortcut process.

 The Trends Calendar IS a worthy inclusion because it explains how to take advantage of seasonal activities with your redirected domains.

 Things like Christmas, Halloween, sporting events, and big console game releases are covered and will definitely make you think differently about how you make the best use of Affiliate Shortcut.

 Finally, Jamie also hosts weekly webinars for his Affiliate Shortcut customers where he shares tactics on getting the most out of his software.

 Affiliate Shortcut can be used out of the box, so you are not dependent on any additional purchases to make it work.

 However, Jamie is something of a master when it comes to successful product launches, and to attract more affiliates (generating more sales), he always includes a number of upsells to increase the value of the product.